pub-calculator-io/calories-burned-calculator/readme.md

-# Calories Burned Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Calories Burned Calculator Widget for WordPress

 Track your calorie burn with our free calorie calculator.
 Quickly estimate your calories burned based on activity and duration.